bolnel/nelsite1/content/articles/how-pass-certification-exam-test-first-try-tips-techniques.md

 When you did a round of questions, note how many you got correctly, contemplate why you picked the wrong answers – and then try to forget them.
 Don't touch the questions as you study and improve your knowledge for a few more days, then try again.

-Monitor how your score changes, compare it against the score baseline and your previous attempts.
+Monitor how your score changes, and compare it against the score baseline and your previous attempts.
 Aim to get to at least 10-15% higher than the passing score.
 For example, if the passing score for your exam is 70%, try getting at least 80-85% three times in a row.

 ### Learn to identify the false options